 - Earn non-hospital volunteer hours to apply towards dietetic internship application.

-The application for Fall 2013 has closed.
-Please visit our Peer Health Education Facebook page for updates.
+The application for Spring 2014 Peer Health Education is now closed.
+Please visit our Peer Health Education Facebook for event updates.